Module 8: Handling Deposits – LandlordPass

 Carpet Steam Cleaning — Carpets were left in a soiled or heavily stained condition requiring professional steam cleaning.

-Blind Replacement — One or more window blinds were broken, missing, or damaged beyond normal wear and require replacement.
-Depreciation applied per blind useful life (8 years) per RTB Policy Guideline 40.
+Blind / Window Covering Replacement — One or more window blinds or coverings were broken, missing, or damaged beyond normal wear and require replacement.
+Depreciation applied per useful life (15 years) per RTB Policy Guideline 40 (Feb 2025).

 Door Repair — One or more interior or exterior doors, frames, or hardware were damaged from misuse and require repair or replacement.